 Visit to Michel Lozac'h, beekeeper in Callac - 5 December

-Last Thursday afternoon, on Francis' suggestion, 18 members of the Local Outings Club visited Michel Lozac'h, a beekeeper in Callac.
+On Francis' suggestion, 18 members of the Local Outings Club visited Michel Lozac'h, a beekeeper in Callac.
 Thanks to Michel, we learnt a lot about bees: their history, different types of bees, their life-cycle, and the work involved generally in beekeeping and managing beehives.
 This visit focused on their activity in winter, and it's hoped to follow it up with other visits at different times of the year, so that Michel will be able to explain the different stages of the life of the bees and the work of a beekeeper throughout the year.

 At the end of the visit, we were delighted to taste some of Michel's lovely honey - two thick honeys - one made in spring, one made in summer, and a runny honey also made in summer.
 The differences in texture and taste were amazing, but it was not easy for us amateurs to decide which flowers they had been made from.
 Then to round off the visit we tasted some of Michel's chouchen, which was a real treat.